- The importance of collaboration

 - Tasks assigned to the team leader or manager (you)

-In fact, while analyzing 250 companies to see how they manage customer support, we found the best in class customer companies all used customer service software.
+While analyzing 1,000 companies to see how they manage customer support, we found the best in class companies all used customer service software.
+So, if you want to a deliver world class service, customer service software is critical.

 7. Set KPIs to help your team grow